 • 🏡 Real estate transactions

-💡 Tip: If in doubt, ask whether notarization is required.
-I learned this the hard way when a simple passport copy was rejected by authorities.
+💡 Tip: If in doubt, ask whether notarization is required. foreigners often learn this the hard way when a simple passport copy was rejected by authorities.

 🛠️ The Notarization Process: Step-by-Step